 Once you arrive in Naples, you change trains to the Campania Express and travel to Sorrento.
 Tickets cost about 16 euros, and the journey takes just over an hour.
 These tickets are purchased separately, and we recommend you book train tickets before leaving home.

 Another option is to take a direct bus from Rome’s Tiburtina Bus station to Sorrento.
-The bus ride typically takes around 4h 25m, and ticket prices range from €16 – €35.
+The bus ride typically takes around four hours and 25 minutes, and ticket prices range from €16 to €35.
 Although it isn’t the fastest option, it is more budget-friendly and provides a scenic route through the Italian countryside.

 If you prefer a door-to-door service, a private transfer from Rome to Sorrento allows you the luxury of a private car and driver, ensuring a more relaxed journey.
 Prices may vary, but they usually start around €250.
 This option is ideal if you have a larger budget and value convenience and flexibility during your travel.